29 May Overcoming A Victim Mentality

 What To Do Next?

 I made a very clear decision that I was going to study psychology because the human mind fascinated me and I always wanted to learn more about my own mind but didn’t know where to start.
-So at 23, I enrolled myself in a distance learning degree program while working full time.
+So at 23, I enrolled myself in a distance learning degree program while working full-time.

 - Get an easy win

-- Challenge your comfort zone and get slightly outside of it and see it’s not so bad
+- Challenge your comfort zone and get slightly outside of it and see if it’s not so bad

 - Scale up the next week to something bigger

 - Achieve something, anything!

 - Consider working with a coach to help you remain accountable.

 If this was interesting to you, get in touch.
 I would love to hear from you and work with you to help you drop the victim mentality.
 You can quickly create a brighter future when you adopt a can-do attitude.
 Get the outcomes you want to have for your future.